The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 You get everything in one place.
 Every photo lands in your gallery at full resolution, ready to download.

-Why "no app" matters
+Why removing friction matters

 It works for any group